10 Must-See Highlights of the Timeless Vietnam, Laos & Thailand Motorcycle Tour

 10. Nan, Thailand – The Best Riding Roads You’ve Never Heard Of

-The road ahead is perfect—smooth, curvy, and empty.
-You carve through golden rice fields, past teakwood villages, and up into the misty hills of Northern Thailand.
-This is Nan, a province untouched by mass tourism, a rider’s paradise hiding in plain sight.
+The road unwinds ahead—smooth, winding, and blissfully quiet.
+You ride through golden rice paddies, past traditional teakwood homes, and into the misty mountains of Northern Thailand.
+This is Nan, a province largely untouched by mass tourism, and one of the best-kept secrets in Southeast Asia for motorcyclists.

 Must-See & Do:

-• Explore Bo Kluea Salt Wells – A tiny village where locals still extract salt the old-fashioned way, from ancient mountain wells.
+- Bo Kluea Salt Wells – Visit this tiny village in the mountains where locals still harvest salt using centuries-old techniques.

-• Kaeng Hang Le – A Burmese-style pork curry, slow-cooked until the meat melts off the bone.
+- Kaeng Hang Le – A northern Thai-Burmese pork curry, simmered with garlic, ginger, and tamarind until the meat is fall-apart tender.

 Why Choose Bike Tour Asia?